alarner/s3-image-middleware/README.md

 Express middleware to designed to make streaming image uploads to s3 easy.
 This module has the following functionality:

-1. Streaming files uploads to s3.
+1. Streaming file uploads or remote file urls to s3.
 1. Resize images on the fly, storing multiple images sizes at once.
 1. Customize JSON error messages.